Your anti-TPO antibody levels mean that your thyroid may be functioning sub-optimally.

 You already know and understand the important role that the GI tract plays in immunity, but what you may not know is its role in thyroid function in general.

-Inflammation in the gut leads to reduced T4 to T3 conversion, reduced absorption of nutrients and may predispose to conditions that can then trigger increased intestinal permeability (AKA leaky gut).
+Inflammation in the gut leads to reduced T4 to T3 conversion, and reduced absorption of nutrients, and may predispose to conditions that can then trigger increased intestinal permeability (AKA leaky gut).

-If you have any of the following symptoms you may be predisposed to developing autoimmune thyroiditis and high antibody levels:
+If you have any of the following symptoms you may be predisposed to develop autoimmune thyroiditis and high antibody levels: